2 Ways To Do Baste Sewing will teach you all you need to know about basting and two techniques to do it.

 If you’re aiming for extra measures of accuracy and if something is too big to fit through the sewing machine, hand basting is your friend.

-The length of the basting varies mainly on how you see fit.
+The length of the baste stitch varies mainly on how you see fit.
 Basting by hand is also easier to remove than the machine basting.
 We highly recommended that you make a follow-through backstitch as well to secure the grip.

 Use contrasting threads so that it’ll be easier for the sewer to locate and follow it while doing the final stitches.
 Here is a list of things where you’ll be using baste stitches: